AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 At the moment, developers resort to typing the effort manually like this GitHub repository: https://github.com/oncletom/nodebook/issues?q=is%3Aopen+is%3Aissue (`⏱ effort:💪💪`).
 It would be very difficult if we rely only on static code analysis for bug severity rating.
 It is because bug severity rating is language-specific, environment-specific, and is dependent on the project team's own history with bugs for training.

-However, the automation seems possible by extend the Crash Triage function of the American Fuzzy Lop. https://github.com/google/AFL#10-crash-triage All we have to do is just add a trigger to post a bug report to GitHub after AFL's Crash Triage.
+However, the automation seems possible by extend the Crash Triage function of the American Fuzzy Lop grey-box fuzzer.
+[14] For details please see *Section 10 - Crash triage* of the cited page.
+All we have to do is to write a trigger to posting a GitHub issue report whenever AFL's Crash Triage finishes.

 ![image](https://user-images.githubusercontent.com/9071916/142561377-1ed470e1-7852-4435-89b6-f9ddc7be52e2.png)